An influx of 300 migrants forces closure of a national park in the Florida Keys

 First responders at the park are providing food, water and basic medical needs until the Department of Homeland Security arrives, the statement noted.
 Concession-operated ferry and sea plane services are temporarily suspended.

+#Breaking: During the past 24 hours, U.S. Border Patrol agents & LE partners responded to 5 migrant landings throughout the Florida Keys and encountered 88 Cuban migrants. @USCGSoutheast @mcsonews @CBPAMORegDirSE #NewYearsEve #Saturday #florida #Cuba pic.twitter.com/Aq415sNGDa— Chief Patrol Agent Walter N. Slosar (@USBPChiefMIP) December 31, 2022

+A former Florida resident camping on the park over the weekend captured footage of some of the migrant landings.
+Migrants can be seen leaping off their makeshift chug boats, hugging each other, and cheering with joy after making it to land.
+He told NPR member station WGCU that the migrants' supplies included life vests and bags of crackers.

-About 70 miles west of Key West, Fla., the 100-square mile park consists of seven small islands accessible only be boat or seaplane.
+About 70 miles west of Key West, Fla., the 100-square mile park consists of seven small islands accessible only by boat or seaplane.
 It is about 100 miles north of Havana, Cuba's capital.

+Here is one chug landing ~8am New Year’s Day.
+The shouts of relief and tears of joy will stick with me for the rest of my life. pic.twitter.com/xeSxxB7SKx— Enid Magari (@enidmagari) January 2, 2023

 As Cuba experiences its worst economic downturn in decades, Cubans are coming to the U.S. in record numbers.
 U.S. authorities recorded more than 220,000 Cubans at the U.S. southwest border in fiscal year 2022, a nearly 500% increase from the same period in 2021.
 Experts call it the largest exodus from Cuba in history.